The new exports give you more flexibility, control, and efficiency when accessing your data.

 In your first export, you have the opportunity to export historical data for a set period of time (e.g. all data from the past year).

-This historical export will only happen when you create a new export, so make sure you save these files in a safe place and make a copy for your records.
+This historical export only happens when you create a new export, so make sure you save these files in a safe place and make a copy for your records.

 Create an export